Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 It does not need to be covered, in fact, this bacon-wrapped meatloaf recipe needs to be uncovered so the bacon can crisp up giving more texture and delicious crisp bacon flavors.
 The only time I cover it is when I’m reheating it.

-With that being said, the meatloaf may cook quicker because grills tend to get so hot.
-When grilling meatloaf use a 20 minute per pound at 350° on the grill until it is done.
+With that being said, it may cook quicker because grills tend to get so hot.
+When grilling it, use a 20 minute per pound at 350° on the grill until it is done.
 Not only is there indirect heat on the grill there is also direct heat from right below.

-It can be tricky when it comes to reheating bacon wrapped meatloaf because you don’t want it to dry out and lose flavor.
+It can be tricky when it comes to reheating it because you don’t want it to dry out and lose flavor.
 There are 2 ways to do this.

-- Slice of your desired amount of meatloaf and simply reheat it in the microwave with 1 minute bursts.
+- Slice of your desired amount and simply reheat it in the microwave with 1 minute bursts.
 Cook for 1 minute, let rest for 10 seconds, cook for 1 more minute, etc. until it is hot and ready to be eaten.

 - Add the meatloaf to a baking dish and add about a 1/2 cup of beef stock to the pan and cover the entire meatloaf pan in foil.
 This will help keep the meatloaf moist by steam baking it also helping to preserve the flavor.

 The biggest tricks to keeping meatloaf from falling apart is not over cooking it and using enough eggs.
-CHEFS NOTE: You actually do not need breadcrumbs when making meatloaf to help keep it together.
+CHEFS NOTE: You actually do not need breadcrumbs when making it to help keep it together.

 - The most important thing to keep meatloaf from falling apart is eggs.
 Use a ration of 1 egg to every 1 pound of ground beef.

 - I like to pull meatloaf out of the oven when it is about 155° and then I let it sit for about 10 minutes before serving it.
 Doing this will allow all the juices to soak back in plus it will be perfectly cooked so it won’t fall apart.